apigear-io/apigear-docs/content/en/sdk/intro.md

 ---
-title: SDK Reference
+title: Blueprint Overview
 description: Tutorials for using ApiGear with different technologies
-position: 99
+position: 401
-category: SDK
+category: Blueprints
 version: 1.0
-menuTitle: SDK Reference
+menuTitle: Overview
 ---

-ApiGear allows users to create individual APIs or complete SDKs from their interface description.
+ApiGear comes with a collection of SDK blueprints which allows our users to create code interfaces but also complete SDKs from the API Modules.

+A blueprint is a tranformation of a group of API modules into source code for your software project.

+These blueprints can be configured by enabling and disabling certain features.
+Also SDKs are build on top of certain ObjectAPI profiles, which enable or disable certain language features.
+A user will get a warning when an API uses features not available in the configured language profile.

-The SDK will come with all build and test related dependencies and ready to use for your project.
+An SDK will come with all build and test related dependencies and ready to use for your project.
+The SDK scales with your requirements by adding more API modules which are automatically added to the build infrastructure and tests.

-ApiGear offers several SDKs and more will come over time.
+ApiGear offers currently several SDKs for major programming languages and technologies and more will come over time.